 Easy Steps to Boost Your Property's Visibility on Airbnb

 As we’ve written before, Airbnb can be a great tool for first-time homeowners to pay off their mortgage, or for mid-career homeowners to earn an extra bit of income each year.
+There are a lot of reasons to become an Airbnb host.
 But how do you stand out in a field of competitors that is so, so vast?

 SEO.
 These three little letters can be a web-savvy Airbnb property owner’s best friend if you let them.
 But what is SEO, anyway?